g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 * **Step 5:** Make it a habit to watch out for updates on your outside resources.
 An updated resource’s hash will be different, hence you have to adjust the integrity attribute as necessary.
 If this is neglected, loading such a resource will fail.

 ## Strategy 7: Sandboxing and Isolation
-Applying the sandbox attribute to [iframes](https://www.w3schools.com/tags/tag_iframe.ASP#:) on  gaming site can guarantee that ads are served without any risk of malicious scripts affecting pages containing them.
+Applying the sandbox attribute to [iframes](https://www.w3schools.com/tags/tag_iframe.ASP#:) on  gaming sites can guarantee that ads are served without any risk of malicious scripts affecting pages containing them.
 By using the [sandboxing](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) technique, third-party scripts are prevented from reaching sensitive data or influencing other website sections.

 For example:
 ```htmlembedded